jyotik03/BitBasket-Ecomshop/README.md

  ### **List Product Page 📜**

- Here you can list your products with just **0.01** ether listing prize.

  <p align="center">
   <img alt="image1" src="./readme/list.gif" width="100%" />
  </p>

- First you have to select a picture for you product, then give it a title & description.
-After you have to write the number of stock & finally write the price and click **List Product** .
-It can list your product into Marketplace.
+ You need to upload a product image, provide a title and description, specify the stock quantity, set the price, and click the **List Product** button to add the product to the marketplace.

  ### **Listed Product Page 🛒**

- If you click to the **My Products** button on the nav bar, you can go to the Listed Product page.
-Here you can see all of your listed products.
-If you click on them, it takes you another page, where you can see an Image and a button **My Customers**.
-If you don't have any customers, it shows you nothing, but if you do have any customers, then it gives the metamask address of that customer and a button **SHOW ME ADDRESS**, after clicking it a window should pop-up by saying the delivery address of the customer.
+ By clicking the **My Products** button in the navigation bar, users are taken to the Listed Product page.
+Here, they can view all their listed products.
+Clicking on a product shows an image and a **My Customers** button.
+If there are no customers, nothing is displayed.
+If customers exist, their Metamask addresses are shown along with a **SHOW ME ADDRESS** button.
+Clicking this button reveals a pop-up window with the customer's delivery address.

  <p align="center">
   <img alt="image1" src="./readme/listProduct.gif" width="100%" />